 Create a jailed Ubuntu Linux with Bastille on FreeBSD 12.2

-Make sure Bastille is installed an configured.
-If not click here
+Make sure Bastille is installed and configured. click here

 This is not offically supported, so don’t use it in production!